Spring Grove (1806 ship): Career

 Spring Grove first appeared in Lloyd's Register (LR) in the 1806 volume.
 Her master was [Jonathan] Greenwood, her owner W. Wilson, and her trade London–Buenos Ayres.

 The voyage took place during the British invasions of the River Plate (1806–1807), and was a commercial venture.
 In addition to any cargo, Spring Grove was carrying Reverend [David Hill] Creighton, who was travelling under the auspices of the London Missionary Society.
 She left Montevideo for London on 10 February 1807.

 First whaling voyage (1808–1811)

-Captain William Mattinson sailed from London on 2 August 1808, bound for Port Jackson and then the Southern Whale Fishery.
+Captain William Mattinson (or Maddison), sailed from London on 2 August 1808, bound for Port Jackson and then the Southern Whale Fishery.
+She sailed via Rio de Janeiro.
 She arrived at Port Jackson on 6 February 1809 with merchandise, and left for the fishery on 17 March.
 She returned to Port Jackson on 4 October with sperm oil.
 She left again on 19 November.
 She was reported to have been in the Bay of Islands in the early part of April 1810.